Includes instructions for baking bread mixes in the oven

 - Grease the inside of the pans, including the rims.

-- Add the remainder of the mix and softened butter (if recipe calls for it) and continue mixing for at least five minutes at medium speed.
-The dough should be soft (but not too sticky to handle), smooth, and elastic.
+- Add the remainder of the mix and softened butter (if recipe calls for it) and continue mixing for another ten minutes at medium-high speed or until the dough smooth, stretchy, and elastic.
+The dough should be soft but not too sticky to handle.
 The mix is precisely designed for this amount of water.
 If you feel that the dough is too moist, add one or two tablespoons of flour.

 - Turn the dough onto a lightly greased work area.
 Deflate the dough by gently folding and pressing most of the air from the dough.